Kalkajaka National Park

-Kalkajaka National Park is a 781 ha protected area in Shire of Cook, Queensland, Australia.
+Kalkajaka National Park, also called Black Mountain National Park, is a 781 ha protected area in Shire of Cook, Queensland, Australia.

 Geography

 The park is 25 km south west of Cooktown.
 It is managed and protected as a national park under the Nature Conservation Act 1992.

 The main feature of the park is the mass of granite boulders, some the size of houses.
 The absence of soil between the boulders and rocks create a maze of gaps and passages, which can be used to penetrate inside the mountain.
 These rocks can become extremely hot.

 The area has a bad reputation as numerous people and those searching for the missing have disappeared without trace.
 The Mulligan Highway marks the western border of the park.

 Natural history

 The national park’s distinctive hard black boulders (often termed granite) and range are composed of the igneous felsic intrusive Trevethan Granodiorite which is predominantly a white to grey, medium-grained, porphyritic biotite monzogranite to granodiorite.
-The age of the intrusive is Late Permian and has been dated from 259.1 to 251.902 million years old.
+The age of the intrusive is Late Permian and has been dated from 259.1 to 251.9 million years old.
 The Trevethan Granodiorite was originally magma that slowly solidified under the earths crust.

 The softer land surfaces above the solidified magma eroded away over time, leaving the magma's fractured top to be exposed as a mountain of grey granite boulders blackened by a film of microscopic blue-green algae growing on the exposed surfaces.
 Colder rains falling on the dark, heated granite boulders causes the boulders to progressively fracture, break, and slowly disintegrate, sometimes explosively.